 Last year, over 170,000 workers’ compensation claims were assembled for injured workers throughout New York.
 If you have sustained a serious injury at work due to a heavy machinery or equipment accident, you are entitled to file a workers’ compensation claim for cash benefits, medical expenses, rehabilitation training, and, in serious injuries, supplemental benefits including social security disability.

 After a heavy machine accident, the insurance company representing your employer may deny your claim or may offer you less compensation than you deserve.
 For over twenty-five years, the skilled attorneys at Terry Katz & Associates have helped equipment operators recover maximum workers’ compensation benefits throughout New York.
-Contact our firm today to schedule a free consultation with an experienced Long Island workers’ compensation lawyer.
+Contact our firm today to schedule a free consultation with an experienced heavy equipment accidents lawyer.

 Common Work-Related Machine and Equipment Injuries